RocheGregory/vmw-openstack/vmw-fueled/README.md

   * Creation of a new network: creation of a new PORTGROUP in VDS with a VLANID in the range
   * Spawn a VM in neutron network: the VM VNIC is attached to the corresponding PORTGROUP by vCenter

-Example of corresponding PORTGROUP to neutron network, automatically created by plugin
+Example of corresponding PORTGROUP to neutron network, automatically created by VDS plugin
 ![](docs/vcenter-new-portgroup.png)

 [Openstack saved configuration files for this examples](scripts/vmw-fuel-dvs.tgz)